lamhotsimamora/GF-Javascript/README.md

 ## Getting Started

-First you have to download "GF-1.js" and then copy this code to your HTML.
+First you have to download / clone this repository and then copy this code to your HTML.
 ```
 <script src="JS/GF-1.js"></script>
 ```